neelsg/lithium/docs/tour.md

         v vertex(3, 4)
         printX(v) # This will print 3

 Interfaces specify which properties and methods a type must have to satisfy it.
 You can use an interface as a parameter in a function and ensure that any object that is passed to that function must satisfy that interface.
 If you try to pass an object that does not satisfy the interface or try to use the parameter in the function in a way that is not allowed by the interface, you will get a compile error.

 Note that a type does not need to specify that it implements the interface, all it needs to do is to actually conform to it.
-This allows for an enormous amount of flexibility in using interfaces.
+This allows for quite a bit of flexibility in using interfaces.

 ## Stringers